Roasted Eggplant “Meatballs”(No meat!)

 What is an eggplant meatball?

-Serve them alone or smothered with our mom’s quick marinara sauce and they are FANTASTIC!
+An eggplant meatball is an Italian vegetarian recipe that resembles classic meatballs.
+It’s made with roasted eggplant and other delicious ingredients.
+Serve them alone or smothered with our mom’s quick marinara sauce and they are amazingly delicious!

 Why are these Eggplant “Meatballs” so popular?

-- They are loaded with flavor – protein – and fiber!
+• They are loaded with flavor, and high in protein, and fiber!

 These vegetarian meatballs are so good, you’ll want to make them again and again!

-If you prefer, you can even serve them (without tomato sauce) as an appetizer, or a side, and watch them disappear! ๐
+You can even serve them without tomato sauce as an appetizer, or a side, they are delicious. ๐Ÿ˜‰

 With just a few easy steps, here’s how to make our eggplant meatballs.
-But first, let’s go over the ingredients for our recipe.
+But first, let’s go over the ingredients for this recipe.

 Ingredients Needed for this recipe: (your shopping list)